ibm-cloud-docs/assistant/intents.md

     ![Screen capture showing intent definition](images/define_intent_entity.png)

-    **Note**: Currently, you can only directly reference synonym entities that you define (pattern values are ignored).
+    Currently, you can only directly reference synonym entities that you define (pattern values are ignored).
 You cannot use [system entities](system-entities.html).
+    {: note}

     **Important**: If you choose to reference an entity as an intent example (for example, `@PhoneModelName`) *anywhere* in your training data it cancels out the value of using a direct reference (for example, *Galaxy S8*) in an intent example anywhere else.
 All intents will then use the entity-as-an-intent-example approach.
 You cannot apply this approach for a specific intent only.